 The Problem: Server Connected, No Tools Visible

-Your MCP server appears connected - the client shows a green status indicator or no errors - but when you try to use it, no tools appear in the tools list.
-This is one of the most frustrating MCP issues because the server seems to be working fine.
+Your MCP server appears connected - the client shows a green status indicator or no errors in the logs - but when you try to use it, no tools appear in the tools list.
+This is one of the most frustrating MCP issues because the server seems to be working fine on the surface.
+The AI either says it has no tools available, or the tools panel shows zero tools for that server.

 The typical symptoms include: